spiral-software/fftx/examples/fortran/README.md

 ### To run in parallel:

-Distributed complex-to-complex transforms also work on HIP and CUDA platforms (not CPU).
+Distributed transforms also work on HIP and CUDA platforms.
-Distributed real-to-complex and complex-to-real transforms are still under development.

 To run convolution tests with 4 MPI ranks on 32x40x48, do one of:
 ```
-mpirun -np 4 ./main-opt 32 40 48
+mpirun -np 4 ./main 32 40 48

-srun -n 4 ./main-opt 32 40 48
+srun -n 4 ./main 32 40 48
 ```